 Have you ever tried searching for the term ‘Limit’ on Google?
 I see there are innumerable quotes which many renowned personalities have stated on one’s limits.
 What do these quotes convey?
-They all pretty much sing to a single tune – ‘never allow anyone to limit yourself’.
-Taking the advice, I have decided to limit myself (instead of others) on things that are essential to my existence.
+They all pretty much sing to a single tune – ‘never allow anyone to limit yourself.’
+Taking the advice, I have decided to limit myself (instead of others) on essential things to my existence.

-I do not believe in the adage – ‘there are no limits’.
-From my experience so far, as long as human life is limited (as death is certain), how can one define ‘limitless’.
+I do not believe in the adage – ‘there are no limits.’
+From my experience so far, as long as human life is limited (as death is unavoidable), how can one define ‘limitless.’
 Instead, I would say, we can reach a new limit, create a new benchmark, set a new time – all these are possible and within reach.
 Limitless cannot be measured and hence wonder, how can I achieve that state!